St Olave's Church, Gatcombe: Monuments

 A carved wooden military effigy with crossed legs in the style of the early 14th century lies in a recess in the chancel, on the north side of the altar.
 It has an angel by its head and a lion at its feet.
 Scholarly opinion is divided as to whether it is a genuine medieval figure, recut, restored and embellished at a later date; or an early modern concoction in deliberately archaic style.
 It has been speculatively identified as representing an ancestor of the Estur family.
 Various legends have been attached to it, and in the 1960s it inspired the "Lucy Lightfoot" hoax.

-At the west end of the church stands a monument to Captain Charles Grant Seely, eldest son and heir of Sir Charles Seely, 2nd Baronet, who was killed in action serving with the Isle of Wight Rifles at the Second Battle of Gaza in 1917.
+At the west end of the church stands a monument to Captain Charles Grant Seely, eldest son and heir of Sir Charles Seely, 2nd Baronet, who was killed in action serving with the Isle of Wight Rifles at the Second Battle of Gaza in 1917 and is buried in Gaza War Cemetery.
 It takes the form of a tomb chest bearing a recumbent effigy of Seely, who is depicted in uniform and with legs crossed in allusion to his service as a modern-day "crusader".
 It was the final work of the eminent sculptor Sir Thomas Brock, and was unveiled in 1922.
 In 1927 it was vandalised by a local woman, Nellie Kerley, who appears to have been aggrieved by the contrast between the memorial's grandiosity and the relative neglect of the memory of her brother, who had also died in the war.
 The damage to the effigy's face and sword-hilt is still clearly visible.